 Jessica Jones: yet another superb Netflix Original

-Video-streaming service Netflix gives you a vast number of films, TV shows and documentaries to choose from – and that can be a problem.
+Video-streaming service Netflix launched last week in 130 new countries, including the Middle East, giving you a vast number of films, TV shows and documentaries to choose from – and that can be a problem.

 More often than not, you find yourself spending your entire evening shuffling through the selection trying to pick something to watch – before realising that you no longer have time to actually watch a film.

 It's important to note that because of region specific licensing laws not all content that graces the US, UK and other versions of Netflix is available locally, but we've been assured that they are working on bringing parity between regions and we'll be updating this list as and when that happens.

 Never fear; we've rifled through the UAE's Netflix catalogue to bring you our top picks, from chucklesome comedies to action-packed adventures.
 Let Stuff be your guide on your cinematic odyssey.

 Picking up where Daredevil (keep reading) left off, Jessica Jones is Marvel’s dangerously bingeable new series.
 After a short stint as a superhero, private detective Jessica Jones (Krysten Ritter) moves to NYC and opens up Alias Investigations out of her own apartment.

 Unfortunately, her escape from the clutches of obsessive, abusive and mind-controlling sadist Zebediah Kilgrave (David Tennant) is short lived.
 But Jessica's strife is our gain: you'll be hard pushed to find a better TV baddie from the last year.

 Strong performances from a brilliant cast make this a dark thriller for comic book fans and the uninitiated alike.